langjam/jam0001/tjjfvi/README.md

 ## About

 Write beautifully-commented pseudo-code, and get a trace of the execution of the code.
+The trace is outputted to stderr, and isn't part of the output of the program.

+Unlike some of the other languages, comments in this lang are *real* comments; they don't affect the execution of the code.

 Example fizz buzz program:
 ```